pitylee/test-assignment/README.md

 You can also run `docker-compose run --rm --service-ports frontend npm run hot` after you ran the above and have the frontend setup, if you want to make changes to the project.

+It is possible running eslint with `docker-compose run --rm --service-ports frontend npm run eslint`.

 ## PHPMyAdmin